How to Go from Failure to Success

-However, she persevered, bounced back and became the most powerful woman in American television.
+However, she persevered, bounced back and became the most powerful woman on American television.

 6. Vincent Van Gogh

 His works were not appreciated until after his death.
-It was then that he became a renowned painter, even though he never lived to see this.
+It was then that he became known as a renowned painter, even though he never lived to see this.

 7. Stephen King

 This writer was not at all pleased with his first work, Carrie.
 In fact, he threw it directly into the trash.
 If it wasn’t for his wife, who salvaged the novel and brought it to light, his life wouldn’t have been the same.
 Today, his books have sold several hundred million copies and Carrie is now a cult horror classic.

 8. J.K.
 Rowling

 The author of Harry Potter wasn’t always successful.
 She failed in the world of journalism, was a single mother and looked after her daughter alone with the help of social welfare.
 In fact, she was quite poor until she published her first book in 1997.